 UNDERGRADUATE: Learning Objectives

-The Bachelor's degrees in Mathematics are intended to provide basic knowledge in, and standard mathematical techniques of, the areas most relevant for that degree, and to allow each student to augment that knowledge by the study of other mathematical topics that address his or her own particular interests and goals.
-Students should develop the intellectual approaches and habits that characterize both the development of mathematical structures and the application of mathematics: precision of thought, deep and insightful understanding of material, the need for justification of statement and for the careful application of mathematics, the art of recognizing patterns in diverse situations and areas, the ability to abstract general principles from specific situations, an appreciation of the structure and beauty of the subject and the power of its applications.
+The Bachelor degree programs in Mathematics offered at USC are constructed to provide basic knowledge of modern mathematical techniques in the areas most relevant for each specific degree, and to allow each student to augment that knowledge by the study of additional mathematical topics that address his or her own particular interests and goals.
+Students should develop the intellectual approaches and habits that characterize both the development of mathematical structures and the application of mathematics: precision of thought, the logical development of argument, deep and insightful understanding of material, the need for justification of statements, the art of recognizing patterns in diverse situations and areas, the ability to abstract general principles from specific situations, an appreciation of the structure and beauty of the subject and the power of its applications.

-Bachelor of Science degrees provide a more robust and broader range of material for those students desiring a more intense study of mathematics.
-These have a greater number of core requirements in the areas appropriate for the degree and insist on a greater experience with courses that use mathematics and are offered by other departments.
+To accommodate a wide spectrum of students' interests and goals, the department offers both BA and BS degrees, in both Mathematics and in Applied and Computational Mathematics.
+The Mathematics BA and BS degrees require a more focused study of theoretical material than the applied degrees, offering a deeper understanding of the core areas of algebra and analysis.
+The Bachelor of Science degrees provide a robust and broad range of material for those students desiring an intense study of mathematics.
+The BS programs have a greater number of core requirements than the BA in the areas appropriate for the degree and insist on a greater experience with courses that use mathematics and are offered by other departments.

 In keeping with this framework, the Bachelor of Arts program requires the core material of Algebra and Analysis, as well as a course in Geometry, and leaves the student free to choose three remaining high level courses according to their interests.
 The Bachelor of Science program requires additional exposure to the core material, as well as one course in physics and additional courses offered outside the department in which mathematics plays a pivotal role.